 45.1 The Employer will determine which services will be subject to competitive contracting in accordance with RCW 41.06.142, Department of Enterprise Services WAC 200-320, and Office of the State Human Resources Director WAC 357-43.
 Nothing in this Agreement will constitute a waiver of the Union’s right to negotiate a mandatory subject in association with Employer’s right to engage in competitive contracting.

+45.2 When the Employer notifies the Union of its intent to contract out bargaining unit work, the University will provide the Union with, but not limited to, the following information:

+A written description of the type of work to be contracted out;

+The estimated costs associated with the work involved;

+Identification of any time-sensitivity or special urgency related to the work involved.

-45.2 Employees covered by this Agreement will not be held responsible for work done by contract employees.
+45.3 Employees covered by this Agreement will not be held responsible for work done by contract employees.

 Article 46